marcwebbie/passpie/README.rst

 .. image:: https://coveralls.io/repos/marcwebbie/pysswords/badge.png
   :target: https://coveralls.io/r/marcwebbie/pysswords

-Manage your login credentials from the console.
-Pysswords encrypt your login credentials in a local file using the `<PBKDF2 http://en.wikipedia.org/wiki/PBKDF2>`_  derivation function and `<SHA256 http://en.wikipedia.org/wiki/SHA-2>`_ hashing.
+Pysswords lets you manage your login credentials from the terminal.
+All passwords are saved into an encrypted file.
+Only with the password you used to created you can view the file contents.
+If you want to know more about the encryption used, check the `Under the Hood`_ section.

 **********